Quicr/quicr-protocol-spec/moq-proto.md

 carrying out media delivery with QuicR protocol.
 This would for example setup unique SourceID sub-part of the application component for each media source or quality layers or a combination thereof.
-Similarly the SenderID may get mapped from a roster equivalent for the meetng.
-Also to note, for a given meeting, the static sub-part of the application component is set to the ResourceID that represents a identifier for that meeting.
+Similarly the SenderID may get mapped from a roster equivalent for the meeting.

 A manifest may get updated several times during a session - either due to capabilities updates from existing participants or new participants joinings